Exclusive: Brazil seeks to curb Mexico auto exports

 The biggest drag on Brazil's economy continues to be industry, which contracted 0.5 percent in the fourth quarter compared with the previous quarter.
 Manufacturers have blamed most of their problems on Brazil's currency, which has strengthened about 40 percent since the depths of the financial crisis in 2009 and by about 5 percent this year.

-Still, Rodolfo de la Garza, a Latin America expert at Columbia University, said Brazil's letter to Mexico illustrated the country's increasing self-confidence across the Americas.

-"They're going to push their position," he said.
-"Brazil is not going to kowtow to the United States.
-And all things being equal, it might be preferred in most of Latin America to the U.S. Latin America has had a rough relationship with the U.S."

-(Additional reporting by Brian Winter and Jefferson Ribeiro; Writing by Dave Graham; Editing by Dan Grebler)
+(Additional reporting by Brian Winter and Jefferson Ribeiro; Writing by Dave Graham; Editing by Kieran Murray and Dan Grebler; Desking by Andrew Hay)